Pit bull myths ::

 Myth #1: It's the owner not the breed

-The outdated debate, "It's the owner, not the breed," has caused the pit bull problem to grow into a 35-year old problem.1 Designed to protect pit bull breeders and owners, the slogan ignores the genetic history of the breed and blames these horrific maulings -- inflicted by the pit bull's genetic "hold and shake" bite style -- on environmental factors.
-While environment plays a role in a pit bull's behavior, it is genetics that leaves pit bull victims with permanent and disfiguring injuries.
+The outdated debate, "It's the owner, not the breed," has caused the pit bull violence problem to grow into a 40-year old societal problem.1 Designed to protect pit bull breeders and owners, the slogan ignores the genetic history of the breed and blames these horrific maulings -- inflicted by the pit bull's genetic "hold and shake" bite style -- on environmental factors.
+While environment plays a role in a pit bull's behavior, it is genetics that leaves pit bull victims with permanent and disfiguring injuries.2

 The pit bull's genetic traits are not in dispute.
 Many appellate courts agree that pit bulls pose a significant danger to society and can be regulated accordingly.
-Some of the genetic traits courts have identified include: unpredictability of aggression, tenacity ("gameness" the refusal to give up a fight), high pain tolerance and the pit bull's "hold and shake" bite style.2 According to forensic medical studies, similar injuries have only been found elsewhere on victims of shark attacks.3
+Some of the genetic traits courts have identified include: unpredictability of aggression, tenacity ("gameness" the refusal to give up a fight), high pain tolerance and the pit bull's "hold and shake" bite style.3 According to scientific forensic medical studies, similar injuries have only been found elsewhere on victims of shark attacks.4

 Purveyors of this myth also cannot account for the many instances in which pit bull owners and their family members are victimized by their pet dogs.
 From 2005 to 2019, pit bulls killed 346 Americans, about one citizen every 16 days.
-Of these deaths, 53% involved a family member and a household pit bull.4 Notably, in the first 8 months of 2011, nearly half of those killed by a pit bull was its owner.
-One victim was an "avid supporter" of BadRap, a recipient of Michael Vick's dogs.5
+Of these deaths, 53% involved a family member and a household pit bull.5 Notably, during 2018, nearly one-third, 27%, of individuals killed by a pit bull was its owner.
+One female victim had rescued the “death row” pit bull from an out-of-state shelter two weeks earlier.6

 Myth #2: It's impossible to identify a pit bull

 Pit bull advocates have even created deceptive online tests (Find the Pit Bull) to further confuse the media, policymakers and the public.
-These tests are inaccurate and intentionally crafted to show that the average person cannot correctly identify a pit bull.6 DogsBite.org has created a more realistic test that shows a variety of popular dog breeds.
-Once one begins to understand the frame, posture and distinct head shape and jaw size of a pit bull, identification is immediate.
+These tests are inaccurate and intentionally crafted to show that the average person cannot correctly identify a pit bull.7 DogsBite.org has created a more realistic test that shows a variety of popular dog breeds.
+Once one begins to understand the frame, posture and distinct head shape and jaw size of a pit bull, identification of this bull breed is immediate.

 Can you identify the pit bull?